 Features of GAP

-- GAP features an astounding graphical user interface which is easy to use and intuitive.
+- GAP features an astounding graphical user interface that is easy to use and intuitive.

 - The programming language bundled with this CAS system is interpreted and can be compiled easily for faster executions.

-- GAP offers quite a substantial data library which contains large classes of various algebraic objects accessible by the GAP interface.
+- GAP offers quite a substantial data library that contains large classes of various algebraic objects accessible by the GAP interface.